liyues/PatRecon/README.md

 - [exp/data/3D_CT.jpg](./exp/data/3D_CT.bin): 3D CT volume of the data sample, which will be used as groundtruth to compare with the output (prediction) results.
 [Download link](https://drive.google.com/file/d/1aNtf0gbo9C5kt6st8-Qqly24K_59QvwB/view?usp=sharing)
 - [exp/result](./exp/result): output folder to save the model prediction as .png files.
 - Please put the trained model and data sample under `exp` folder as above to run the code.
+- Please note the trained model is for the specific patient sample.
+We suggest retraining the model to apply to the customized data according to training strategy in the paper.

 # 3. System Requirements